Firas-bfk/Intro-to-AI-/README.md

-> Option 2 USe Visual Studio Online
+> Option 2 Use Visual Studio Online

 Build it using Visual Studio Online